nav2924/nav2924/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Naveen V
 ================================================================================================================================

-MERN-Stack Developer🎧 & ML-Enthusiast🤖
+MERN-Stack Developer🎧 & ML-Enthusiast🤖 & 🩻Budding DevOps Engineer
 --------------------

 Ctrl + Alt + Del would never delete my passion for coding.
 Git happens!
 But so do amazing projects.

-* 🌍  I'm based in Bangalore,India
+* 🌍  I'm from Bangalore,India
 * ✉️  You can contact me at [navi29012004@gmail.com](mailto:navi29012004@gmail.com)
 * 🤝  I'm open to collaborating on Web development Projects as well as ML